turingschool/backend-curriculum-site/module4/projects/play/play.md

 - CRUD songs
 - CRUD playlists
-- Add an song to a playlist
+- Add a song to a playlist
 - See data persist across refreshes
 - Manipulate data asynchronously